Clobetasol Propionate (kloe-BAY-ta-sol PROE-pee-oh-nate)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have diabetes, or infection on your skin.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, Cushing disease, diabetes, or a skin infection.

 - Do not use this medicine for a skin problem that has not been checked by your doctor.